Updated on Tuesday, April 14, 2026 at 2:26 PM

 Loans

-There are a variety of business lenders, and all business lenders and banks have multiple different loans and lines of credit.
+There are a variety of business lenders, lenders that offer financing for small businesses.
+That is why it is important to research and ask questions to determine what type of loan product your business may need and which lender may offer it.
 All banks have unique specialties for either specifics type of businesses or bank products (credit card, Line of Credit, Loan, Home Equity Loans, Commercial Loans).
-“SBA loans” are actually loans made through commercial banks and credit unions that are guaranteed by the federal government, in this case the U.S. Small Business Administration.
+“SBA loans” are loans made through commercial banks and credit unions that are guaranteed by the federal government, in this case the U.S. Small Business Administration.
 The U.S. Department of Agriculture has business loan guarantee programs that are handled similarly.

 Business loans typically require the “5Cs”